 Peer-to-peer transactions, contactless payments, and in-app payments

 To clarify what mcommerce looks like out in the wild, here are a few mcommerce examples.
-When you think mcommerce companies, think digital marketplaces like Amazon, retail apps like Starbucks or Nordstrom, mobile banking apps like Capital One, and mobile payments services like Square and Apple Pay.
+When you think mcommerce companies, think digital marketplaces like Amazon or Flipkart, retail apps like Starbucks or Nordstrom, mobile banking apps like Capital One, and mobile payments services like Square and Apple Pay.

 Mcommerce Advantages and Disadvantages